D3rJust1n/D3rJust1n/README.md

 ## About Me

 PC and peripheral enthusiast from 🇩🇪 Germany
-Friend from Open Source and Linux
+Friend of Open Source and Linux
 Beginning to learn Python

 ## 🖥️ My Tools